-Gross profit, defined as the difference between revenues and cost of sales, for the year ended December 31, 2019 was Ps.
-34,828 million, an increase of 2.1% from the Ps.
-34,119 million reported in 2018.
+Gross profit, defined as the difference between revenues and cost of sales, for the year ended December 31, 2020 increased 10% to Ps.
+38,322 million, compared to 34,828 million one year prior.
 This increase was primarily due to the factors discussed above.